 In this paper, we attempted to answer to the call of more stringent methodology by pre-registration.
 Optimally, this would have been done prior to beginning data collection.
-In these cases, it has been proposed that analyses should be considered exploratory [64]—especially in the presence of researcher degrees of freedom or data-dependent analysis decisions [65]—and can render p-values meaningless.
+In these cases, it has been proposed that analyses should be considered exploratory [67]—especially in the presence of researcher degrees of freedom or data-dependent analysis decisions [68]—and can render p-values meaningless.
 In our case, this mistake turned out to be nonconsequential.
-We used Bayes factors to avoid claiming findings based on p-values alone, as recently warned against by the American Statistical Association [66].
+We used Bayes factors to avoid claiming findings based on p-values alone, as recently warned against by the American Statistical Association [69].
 Other approaches we used to address the replicability problem were transparent reporting and open data.

-Rational theory defense

-We must be careful not read too much into potential explanations (such as the hidden moderators-argument) for why an effect was not detected here.
-In the light of the recent “crisis of confidence in the psychological sciences”, it is concerning that only a single direct replication of the xerox machine study has been published.
-The lack of direct replication and the mixed results from conceptual replications point to a more specific question in the context of current research: when is it rational to defend a theory by coming up with additional auxiliary hypotheses or rejecting the protocol of a falsifying experiment (falsification and corroboration being continuous measures, defined by the strictness of the test).
-Meehl argues, from a neo-Popperian framework, for the Lakatos principle: it is rational to defend a (seasoned) theory when it has accumulated an impressive track record of strong successes.

-As measured by Bayes Factors, even without accounting for possible publication bias, the LBC study does not reach the criterion for strong evidence (see data at https://osf.io/7y25w/).
-It would thus be quite a leap to consider the LBC theory (much less the stronger formulation by Cialdini and others) having accumulated enough credit by strong successes to justify much speculation about e.g. moderating factors.

 Implications for practice

 Our results, in line with some other studies [e.g. 11] indicate that researchers should not expect simple reminders to have strong effects on accelerometer wear times among youth.
 Also, despite previous strong claims, the because-heuristic in this context lacks the strength attributed to it in the popular literature.
 When considering using SMS reminders for youth, we suggest ensuring that remembering plausibly plays the key role in compliance with the behavior and target group in question, instead of other determinants/factors (such as social norms or motivation).
 Participants’ coping skills and attention span may act as a ceiling to the potential effect of the reminder in situations where the target behavior can not immediately be carried out, so suitability of SMS reminders could be assessed in these respects as well.